HE-Arc/calm/README.md

 To enter the following commands, you need to be in the `~/calm/calm-server/` directory.

 Install dependencies and set up the Laravel project.

+Before all these operations, you need to copy the `.env.example`, rename it to `.env` and place it in the root of the `~\calm-webserver\`.
+You'll need to adapt it to your database configurations.

 ```sh
 composer install
 ```